prismicio-community/nuxt-starter-prismic-multi-page/docs/README.md

 ### Customize this website

 This website is preconfigured with Prismic.
-It has three Prismic packages installed:

-- `@prismicio/client` provides helpers for fetching content from Prismic
-- `@prismicio/react` provides React components for rendering content from Prismic
-- `@nuxtjs/prismic` provides a wrapper component to configure Prismic previews

-These packages are already integrated and employed in this app.
-Take a look at the code to see how they're used.
+Functionality is provided by the  `@nuxtjs/prismic` package, which makes Prismic utilities available throughout the app.
+Take a look at the code to see how it's used.

 ### Edit the code

 There are two steps to rendering content from Prismic in your Nuxt project:

-1. Fetch content from the Prismic API using `@prismicio/client`.
+1. Fetch content from the Prismic API
-2. Template the content using components from `@prismicio/react`.
+2. Template the content

 Here are some of the files in your project that you can edit: